 SSLCertificateFile that is pointed to the location of the certificate issued for your domain name;

-SSLCertificateKeyFile that is pointed to the location of your private key generated along with the CSR you used to activate the certificate.
+SSLCertificateKeyFile that is pointed to the location of your private key on the server.

 SSLCertificateChainFile that is pointed to the location of the CA bundle file.